 In the arcade Light Gun GameFriction, enemies will sometimes explode into pieces upon being shot by the player.
 What makes it even more hilarious is the fact that there is no blood, which makes the enemies look like they're made out of crystals.
 And after a few seconds, their bodies sink into the ground (as opposed to simply vanishing, like in most gun games), as if they were being pulled into the ground by some evil corpse-manipulating magician.

 And then the good ending, in which the Prince sails away from the island with Kaileena, then proceeds to, from what can be inferred, force himself on her until she gives in and they have sex.
-She tried to kill him not even an hour ago...it was a bit of a swerve, is all.
+She tried to kill him not even an hour ago.
+Quite the swerve.